albnc/albnc/README.md

 3. Investigate motorcyclist behavior and multimodal users in urban environments.
 4. Evaluate the spatial variability of modal choices in metropolitan regions.

-## Traffic Flow Simulation
-Objectives
-: Study methods to improve the quality of macroscopic and microscopic traffic flow simulation on highways and urban roads in Brazil.

-## Intelligent Transportation Systems (ITS)
-Objectives
-: Develop innovative solutions for real-time traffic monitoring and urban mobility optimization using advanced sensing technologies and AI-based tools.

-1. Design and implement smart devices for real-time traffic data collection.
-2. Apply machine learning and pattern recognition for anomaly detection in traffic systems.
-3. Enhance urban mobility systems' safety, efficiency, and sustainability.

 ## Emerging Technologies for Transportation
 Objectives
 : Leverage next-generation technologies, including generative AI, agent-based modeling, and Digital Twin, to revolutionize urban mobility and transportation infrastructure.